About this event

 • Location Online

-Join Melanie Reid MBE FRSE in this webinar of the In Conversation Live series.
-Interviewed by Professor Henrietta Bowden-Jones OBE, she will discuss the patient experience after a spinal catastrophe - both physical & psychological, the importance of communication and language, the role positivity plays and the need for more research into physiotherapy.
+Join Melanie Reid MBE FRSE, an award-winning journalist at The Herald in Glasgow and The Times, in this webinar of the In Conversation Live series.
+Interviewed by Dr Afsana Elanko, she will delve into the profound patient experience following a spinal catastrophe, addressing both the physical and psychological aspects.
+She will explore the importance of communication and language in the healing journey, the pivotal role of positivity and the need for further research in the field of physiotherapy.

 This webinar is available for on-demand viewing.
 The webinar recording will be available for registered event participants up to 60 days after the live webinar broadcast via Zoom.
 The link will be sent 24 hours after the webinar takes place.